anuragswarup/anuragswarup/README.md

 - 🌱 I’m currently learning Data Science concepts alongside Cybersecurity.
 My aim is to Integrate ML/AI in cyber security to acheive high security.
 - 💞️ I’m looking to collaborate on any projects realted to Data science or Data engineering.
 - 📫 How to reach me ...You can reach me out on anuragsatiraju@gmail.com.
-I am currently working as a ETL Developer in Cognizant.
+I am currently working as a DATA ENGINEER.
 A 2020 passout from St.Joesph's Institute of Technology, Chennai

 <!---